tjmahr/dissertation/docs/14-aim1-familiar-word-recognition.md

 correlated with word recognition data collected two years earlier than word recognition data collected during the same week.

-We can understand this predictive value of age-3 word recognition from two perspectives.
-The first is statistical.
+We can understand the predictive value of age-3 word recognition from two perspectives.
+The first interpretation is statistical.
 Differences in children's word recognition performance were greatest at age 3, so word recognition features at age 3 provide more variance and more information about the children and their future vocabulary size.
-The second is conceptual.
+The second interpretation is conceptual.
 Correlations were strongest for the growth curve peaks.
 We can think of this feature as measuring children's maximum word recognition certainty.
 A child with a peak of .5, for example, looked the target image half of the time when they were most certain about the word.
 Although all of the words used were chosen to be familiar to preschoolers, children with higher peaks knew those words *better*.
-From the perspective, higher peaks at age 3 would indicate more developed lexical representations and stronger activation of lexical items at this age.
-Thus, these children have a stronger foundation for word-learning than children who show more uncertainty during word recognition.
+These children had a stronger foundation for word-learning than children who show more uncertainty during word recognition, and as a result, these children had developed larger vocabularies two years later.